Background Image for Header:

 To provide students with the education, skills, contacts, and motivation necessary

-to create a viable, start-up company in West Virginia.
-Three grand prize packages
+to create a viable start-up company in West Virginia.
+Two grand prize packages

 consisting of $10,000 cash prize, accounting, legal, and virtual or physical incubator